The 2021 national estimates for the leading causes of residential building fire deaths show that there were:

 - A 54% increase in residential other unintentionally or carelessly set fire deaths.

-In 2019 and 2020, 10 and 18 reported multifatality fire incidents (resulting in 2, 3 or 4 deaths), respectively, may have contributed to the increase in the estimate of fire deaths.
+In 2018, there were 16 reported multifatality fire incidents, 18 in 2019, 9 in 2020 and 15 in 2021.
+These reported multifatality fire incidents may have contributed to the increase in the estimates of fire deaths.

-- Other unintentional, careless was the leading cause of residential fire deaths in 8 years out of the 10-year period
+- Cause under investigation was the leading or second leading cause of residential fire deaths 5 years out of the 10-year period.

-- An 8% increase in residential smoking fire deaths.
+- An 83% increase in residential cause-under-investigation fire deaths.